esciencecenter-digital-skills/research-software-support/stories/publication.md

 :::Chapter{headline="Software publication pipeline" widemd=1}

 ## Steps
-It is recommended that all steps in the pipeline are followed, but they are not dependent on eachother.
+It is recommended that all steps in the pipeline are followed, but they are not dependent on each other.
 In this pipeline we provide resources to achieve the whole pipeline using GitHub or GitLab for hosting the source code
 * Software repository
 * Tag/semantic versioning
 * Get a persistent identifier